cannin/ihop-reach/_reports/2019-07-24-gsoc-week-eight.md

 ## Conclusion

 This week I had relocated to Kolkata as my University classes have begun.
-As we enter into Phase III of GSoC, I hope that I will be able to maintain my academic as well as Open Source commitments.
+As we enter into Phase III of GSoC'19, I hope that I will be able to maintain my academic as well as Open Source commitments.
 Once the data-generation pipeline is set up and working, our database will be updated with the latest biomedical articles.
 This is a significant step for the project.

 > That's one small step for man, one giant leap for mankind.